rgilks/pongo/README.md

 **Client:**

-- Target: 60 fps
+- Target: 120 fps (with fixed 60 Hz simulation)
 - Client-side interpolation for smooth movement
-- Motion blur trails for visual polish
+- Motion blur trails for visual polish (optional, can be disabled for performance)
 - Lightweight rendering (paddles + ball only)
+- Responsive layout: side panel on desktop, stacked on mobile
-- Works on mobile devices
+- Touch controls for mobile devices

 **Server:**